LinqUp-ng/documentation/docs/subscription-dashboard-api-guide.md

 ## Architecture Overview

 RevenueCat sits as a **middle layer** between your app and the stores.
-It does not own products — those live in Apple and Google's systems.
+It does not own products, those live in Apple and Google's systems.
 RevenueCat mirrors and abstracts them.

 ```
 Your Dashboard